 We were always told to leave them outside and let the "critters" clean them.
 Takes a few weeks.
 Then "wash" them by soaking in a weak bleach solution.

 My grandparents live in Florida.
 We collect shells often.
 She puts a little bit of bleach or detergent in a bucket and leaves them outside for a few days to get rid of the stink.
-That will also kill the critter more than likely with the bleach water.
-Then we rinse them off and let sit to dry for a few extra days outside on a towel (old towel since it had bleach on it).
-Hope this helps.

 Several years ago I was given some large beautiful conch shells.
 To get them clean I put them in bleach water over night, now they have a white film on some areas.
 When wet they are shiny, it dries to dull.
 What can I use besides a spray sealer?